-.
-Built in the Ionic order, the elegant columns with fluted grooves pay homage to the feminine elements of the goddess.
-A continuous frieze around the Temple depicts victorious narratives.
-It was designed by the architect Kallikrates and is a beautiful example of designs from the High Classical Period.
+Dedicated to the goddess of victory, the Temple of Athena Nike, constructed in 420 BC, is a smaller temple on the Acropolis.
+Built in the Ionic order, with four monolithic columns at the eastern and western fronts, the elegant columns with fluted grooves pay homage to the feminine attributes of the goddess.
+A continuous frieze around the temple depicts victorious narratives.
+It was designed by the architect Callicrates and is a beautiful example of architecture from the High Classical Period.

-on the Acropolis is one of the earliest designs that remains today.
+Perhaps the most famous of Athens’s ancient temples, the Parthenon on the Acropolis is one of the earliest architectural designs that remains today.
 A tribute to the goddess Athena, the architecture is majestic and imposing.
-The 46 Doric columns are perhaps one of the best examples of this kind and feature a slight narrowing as they move towards the top.
+Keep your eyes peeled when looking at the 46 Doric columns – they narrow slightly as they move upwards.

-was one of the temples commissioned by Pericles after the Persian Wars and completed in 406 BC.
+Dedicated to the goddess Athena and the god Poseidon, the Erechtheion was one of the temples commissioned by Pericles after the Persian Wars and completed in 406 BC.
 Key features include the six women on the southern portico.
 In front of the temple is the famous olive tree that was said to have appeared during Athena’s fight with Poseidon.
-The original tree was destroyed during the Second World War but a cutting was preserved and a new tree planted in 1952.
+The original tree was destroyed during World War II, but a cutting was preserved and a new tree planted in 1952.

-is a theatre built in 161 AD, which was then fully restored again in the 1950s.
+The Odeon of Herodes Atticus is a theatre built in AD 161, which was then fully restored again in the 1950s.
 The design was once said by Marcus Aurelius to be the finest of its kind, reflecting the traditional style of open-air theatres of the time.
 The staggeringly steep and majestic space, which operates a no-heels policy, continues to host captivating performances to this day.

-Neo-classical architecture abounds in the centre of Athens, but in areas such as Koukaki, the contrast between the 18th century and 20th century is especially exciting.
-Apartments reflect Bauhaus and modernist influences, with geometric design, box balconies and brightly coloured façades.
-Other areas such as Neapoli and Kolonaki also offer this unique hybrid between more contemporary styles and traditional Athenian buildings.
+Neoclassical architecture abounds in the centre of Athens, but in areas such as Koukaki, the contrast between the 18th century and 20th century is especially exciting.
+Apartments reflect Bauhaus and Modernist influences, with geometric design, box balconies and brightly coloured facades.
+Other areas, such as Neapoli and Kolonaki, also offer this unique hybrid between more contemporary styles and traditional Athenian buildings.

 Embassy of the United States

-, Walter Gropius, the American Embassy in Athens is an iconic modern building.
+Created by the founder of Bauhaus, Walter Gropius, the American Embassy in Athens is an iconic modern building.
 The glass and concrete structure was designed to reflect that of the Parthenon.
-Although more heavily barricaded today, it’s worth heading to Leof.
-Vasilissis Sofias to enjoy a peek at its design.
+Although more heavily barricaded today, the embassy is still well worth a visit.

-is a testament to the dream of modern Athens.
+Created by Bernard Tschumi and Michael Photiadis, the new Acropolis Museum is a testament to the dream of modern Athens.
 The space is engineered to optimise natural light, with wrap-around glass windows that allow the light to stream in and illuminate the top floor.
 The design concept pays tribute to Ancient Greek values, with a precise and futuristic space rendered in glass, concrete and marble.

-(EMST) in 2000.
+It was decided that the former FIX building should be converted into the National Museum of Contemporary Art (EMST) in 2000.
 However, the economic crisis meant that the gallery space only began to function again in 2018, after a long hiatus where it was closed.
-Nevertheless, it remains a captivating modern building, with two contrasting façades layered to create a sense of energy and purpose.
-In keeping the original building, the tension between functionality and creativity offers an invigorating atmosphere, with large, open-plan interiors.
+Nevertheless, it remains a captivating modern building, with two contrasting facades layered to create a sense of energy and purpose.
+In keeping with the original building, the tension between functionality and creativity offers an invigorating atmosphere, with large, open-plan interiors.